Journey to Pascha

 1. passion: this means the suffering and death of Jesus Christ when He died on the cross

-2. universal resurrection: this is God's promise that we will all rise to live with Him forever
+2. universal resurrection: this is God's promise that even though our lives on earth, we will all rise to live with Him forever

 3. vanquisher: conqueror, someone who wins a battle

-Continue the review by dividing the class into groups of 3 or 4.
+Continue the review by dividing the class into groups of 4.
 Give each group pencils,

-paper, a set of five numbered envelopes containing letters, and a desk or table space to work on.
+paper, a set of five numbered envelopes ( numbered 1 to 5) containing letters, and a desk or table space to work on.

 Have the groups work on spelling out the names and words in each envelope, arranging the squares in order on the workspace.
 Walk around among the groups and give help